 The answer to the third question: this can be very hurty.

 Either way, you have read this far so your more than likely got another tab open in Google looking for a car to build.
 The best way forward for Newby's would be to talk to a team or driver who can point you in the right direction in regards to cost and equipment.
 The cheaper the better but don't scrimp and save on your safety equipment, we have all seen the horror story's with some of these cheap and nasty Chinese harnesses and helmets produce.
 Always best to ask somebody with experience most drivers and teams will give you good advice so check forums and ask on our Face book page.
-You may even find equipment, cars for sale there to but we would only recommend new safety kit.
+You may even find equipment, cars for sale there to but we would only recommend new safety kit with the relevant safety marking and kite marks(see rules).
 All the links to our rules are opposite for you.
 Once you have the gear, a car and a pair of brave pants you will need to get a license and learn the track rules these are also here for you to download.

-These rules are for your safety and must be followed to the letter.
-Your car is scrutineered before each meeting to ensure this.
+These rules are for your safety and must be adhered to the letter.
+Your car is scrutineered before each meeting to ensure this also random checks take place on the gate before each race to ensure no modifications are carried out between races.
 If the car is not right you won't get signed off and can't race.
 This also includes over building your car as while keeping you safe may endanger another driver.
 If you are unsure of any of the content please ask we will help and explain any area you are unsure of.

 Please look round the driver and mechanic's area or our Web site there is all the information you will need.

 At Stansted we are independent and although our rules are similar to other promoters the is one main difference, if you hold our licence we will NOT ban or discipline any driver for racing at other venues it's your choice, money, time and car.
 However, if you carry out or breach our safety rules you may face our disciplinary procedures.
 This is also the case if you don't follow the rules at another track.
-Your and your colleague safety comes first.
+Your's and your colleague safety comes first along with any attending, staff, spectators and you!